 Pet insurance is actually a lot like car insurance.

-Pet insurance is more like car insurance than human health insurance.
+In fact, pet insurance is more like car insurance than human health insurance.

 And that’s a good thing.